Timinator2000/PySkillz/01 - Introduction/01 - introduction.md

 Don’t be put off by that phrase — “outside the box.”
 None of the strategies here are radical or risky.
 More likely, you’ll find yourself wondering, “Why didn’t I think of that?” or “Why hasn’t my advisor ever mentioned this?”

 Consider Mary’s 10‑year‑old daughter, Madison.
 She walks the neighbor’s dog and earns $10 for every half‑hour walk.
 That’s earned income—and it makes her eligible to contribute to a Roth IRA.
 Is Madison actually contributing to one?
 Probably not.
 Is Mary making a contribution on Madison’s behalf?
 Also unlikely.
-Yet even a very small Roth IRA contribution today could grow into hundreds of thousands—maybe even millions—of dollars in tax‑free retirement savings by the time Madison retires.
+Yet even a very small Roth contribution today could grow into hundreds of thousands—maybe even millions—of dollars in tax‑free retirement savings by the time Madison retires.